MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 ### Monitoring considerations

-Although the monitoring considerations are not fully pertaining to multitenancy in AKS, we believe they are essential requirements when deploying this solution:
+Although the monitoring considerations are not fully pertaining to multitenancy in Azure Kubernetes Service (AKS), we believe they are essential requirements when deploying this solution:

 - Use [Container insights](/azure/azure-monitor/containers/container-insights-overview) to monitor the health status of the AKS cluster and workloads.
 - Configure all the PaaS services (such as Azure Container Registry and Key Vault) to collect diagnostics logs and metrics, to [Azure Monitor Log Analytics](/azure/azure-monitor/logs/log-analytics-overview).